criblio/appscope/website/src/pages/docs/cli-reference.md

 ### filter
 ---

-Automatically scope a set of processes by modifying a system-wide AppScope filter.
-Overrides all other scope sessions.
+View or modify a system-wide AppScope filter that automatically scopes a set of processes.
+You can add or remove a single process at a time.

 #### Usage